Over time most gardeners learn which flowers to plant around the garden with the properties that invite beneficial insects or repel insects naturally.

 This is perhaps one of the most preferred landscaping flowers used in many homes as well as real estate projects.

-The beauty of marigold is that it is very effective in repelling invading insects and the advantage is that a home decorated with this beautiful flower will get to have its much needed aesthetic value without ever seeing any sign of an invading pest.
+The beauty of marigold plant and flowers is that it is very effective in repelling invading insects and the advantage is that a home decorated with this beautiful flower will get to have its much needed aesthetic value without ever seeing any sign of an invading pest.

 Marigold flowers are available in different varieties which do come as either scented or unscented.